bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 so that we could use array methods on it

 5. What is a component?
-a component is code that is made up of
+a component is code that is made up of html, css, and javascript, so that it can be reused